China Fast Facts

 China has two Golden Week holidays when travel is very congested as the mass migration of workers returning home takes place.
 This puts immense pressure on accommodation and public transport systems.
 These are the National Day holiday; and the Spring Festival holiday.
 Tourist sites are open and overbooking can occur at short notice on public holidays and our Asian Trails guides will give our clients the best advice about the ongoing situation.
 The dates of national holidays and various long weekends may change every year.

 The train is still a great way to travel as railway journeys tend to be more scenic than the endless highways.
 Trains are also more comfortable and train stations tend to be located much closer to city centres than airports.
-The railway sector is undergoing a major transformation: there are 200-kph trains between Shenzhen and Guangzhou; 300kph tilting trains are already actively used; the world’s highest altitude railway that runs to Lhasa was recently opened; and the world’s first commercial maglev (magnetic levitation) is in operation between Shanghai and Pudong airport.
+The railway sector is undergoing a major transformation: there are 200-kph trains between Shenzhen and Guangzhou; 300kph tilting trains are already actively used; the world’s highest altitude railway that runs to Lhasa; and the world’s first commercial maglev (magnetic levitation) is in operation between Shanghai and Pudong airport.

 China’s highway system, non-existent over 20 years ago, is also developing rapidly and journey times by road between major cities have been dramatically cut.
 Asian Trails provides clean, safe and modern airport transfers and inter-city travel with a modern fleet of vehicles with trained guides.
 Taxis are plentiful in major cities.
 Always make sure the driver resets the meter, especially if he has been waiting in a queue.